-''' Problem installing: - DIGITAL_UNIX_V4.0F / Commands, Shells, & Utility Patches: Patch 00444.00 - Fixes sort problem when running in Japanese locale ./usr/bin/sort: is installed by Customer Specific Patch (CSP): - DIGITAL UNIX V4.0F: Patch C 00187.00 and can not be replaced by this patch.
+''' DIGITAL_UNIX_V4.0F / Commands, Shells, & Utility Patches: Patch 00444.00 - Fixes sort problem when running in Japanese locale ./usr/bin/sort: is installed by Customer Specific Patch (CSP): DIGITAL_UNIX_V4.0F: Patch C 00187.00 and can not be replaced by this patch.
 To install this patch, you must first remove the CSP using dupatch.
-Before performing this action, you should contact your Compaq Service Representative to determine if this patch kit contains the CSP.
-If it does not, you may need to obtain a new CSP from Compaq in order to install the patch kit and retain the CSP fix. '''
+Before performing this action, you should contact your Compag Service Representative to determine if this patch kit contains the CSP.
+If it does not, you may need to obtain a new CSP from Compag in order to install the patch kit and retain the CSP fix. '''